MBSI-Inc/gazetrack-onboarding/README.md

 ### Step 2: Install dependencies

-Run `conda env create -f environment.yml` at root folder.
+There should be an environment.yml file already created for you in this repo, update the env, use `conda env update --file environment.yml --prune`.

-If update existing env, use `conda env update --file environment.yml --prune`.
+(if there's no .yml file, run `conda env create -f environment.yml` at root folder to create one)

 If you want to change the environment name, change the `name` attribute (1st line) in `environment.yml`.